remotion-dev/remotion/packages/docs/docs/presign-url.md

 title: Upload with presign URL
 ---

-In an app where users can upload videos and edit them, we want to make sure these videos get uploaded immediately on our destination cloud storage (other word for destination cloud storage?).
-With the following presign URL workflow, a unique temporary upload url is provided with the possibility to ensure that individually set constraints (such as maximal file size) aren't violated. (reformulate this sentence)
+In an app where users can upload videos and edit them, we want to make sure these videos get uploaded directly on our destination cloud storage (other word for destination cloud storage?).
+With the following presign URL workflow, a unique temporary upload url is provided with the possibility to ensure that individually set constraints (such as maximal file size, filetype,...) aren't violated. (reformulate this sentence)

+## What is a presign URL?

+A presign URL is a URL to which you can send a file.
+This URL predefines the filename, filesize, contenttype and source location of the file it accepts.

+## Why using presign URL?

+The traditional way of handling a file upload would be to let the client upload the file on the server, which then handles the upload to the cloud storage.
+While this approach works, its not ideal due to several reasons.

+- If many clients happen to upload big files on the server, the server can get slow or even break down under the load.
+With the presign workflow, the server only needs to create presign URLs, which creats way less server load than handling file transfers.

+- Since a lot of servers today are based on ephemeral environments, files should not be stored on them.
+There is no guarantee the files will still exist after a server restart.

-### Types and helper functions
+## Types and helper functions

 In order to be able to check the file type and file size in the backend, both contentType and contentLength are sent in the PresignRequestBody.
 With `makeS3Url()` a helperfunction is provided to set up the read URL (??)